 Body

 Foreribs fairly flat.
 Body well ribbed up showing a gradual spring and well arched in centre but rather lighter towards quarters.
 Loin short and square.
-Open couplings highly undesirable.
+Open couplings undesirable.

 Characteristics